Colinax/Fraggy-Backend-Theme/README.md

 * Jonathan Nessier, [Neoflow](https://www.neoflow.ch)

 Thank you to the [WBCE](http://wbce.org) community for their support and tests.
-But also a special thank you to better-work and colinax for their donations!
+But also a special thank you to Jörg Laas (https://www.jlhd.com/)  and colinax (https://forum.wbce.org/profile.php?id=160) for their donations!

 Copyright © 2016-2017 Jonathan Nessier, [Neoflow](https://www.neoflow.ch) | Licensed under MIT